 Showers that stay warm

-It’s usually either 10 minutes of warm water or a 15-minute freezing/burning water combo, especially in Florentine student apartments.
+When you first are moving to Florence Italy and want to take a shower It’s usually either 10 minutes of warm water or a 15-minute freezing/burning water combo, especially in Florentine student apartments.
 Solution: Take shorter showers.
 If you’re a guy, this isn’t that hard.
 If you’re a girl, try using the bidet (that sink-shaped thing next your toilet) to lather up and shave your legs in before or after showering.
 Pack baby powder or dry shampoo to limit how often you have to wash your hair; most Italian girls wash theirs every three days, with daily short showers in between.

 The option to drive when it’s downpouring

 Fall, winter, and spring in Florence can be very wet.
 Solution: If you have the space, pack an umbrella, rain coat and a pair of (semi-) waterproof shoes that you can wear in any kind of weather.
 Otherwise, rain boots in Florence cost about €10-€20 at the Mercato Centrale (central market), and wandering street vendors are always selling umbrellas and ponchos for €3-€8 when the weather is down in the dumps. *Tip: Go for the large-size umbrella as it will protect your legs and shoes from getting wet.
 Moreover, the quality of the smaller-size street-sold umbrellas is horrible, and you’ll basically have to buy a new one every time it rains.